fergiemcdowall/virtual-forage/README.md

 ##Operation

 `vagrant up` - gets your virtual box up and running.
 May take a long time to download stuff the first time you run it (Ubuntu is the standard OS).
-This script will clone, install and startup a norch in your virtual machine.
+This script will clone, install and startup a forage in your virtual machine.

-Your Norch should be available on [http://localhost:3000/](http://localhost:3000/)
+Your Forage should be available on [http://localhost:3000/](http://localhost:3000/)

 ##Shutdown